KVHEM/how_we_work/README.md

 ## Results-Presentation

+* We aim to fully reproducible papers, as in this [example](https://github.com/CenterForOpenScience/rpp/blob/master/README.md).
 * We publish git repositories through [Zenodo](https://zenodo.org/) upon publication of a manuscript.
 * Collaborative manuscripts are written either in [Overleaf](https://www.overleaf.com/) or [Google Drive](https://www.google.com/drive/).